marcovillegaz/ChromaToolPy/README.md

 * Create spectra library attribute.

-## Process peak information
+## Process ChromaNav peak information
 When integrating peaks using ChromaNAV software, you can extract an excel file with the peak information ordered by channels in singles files.
-For example, CH1.xlsx store all the peaks
+For example, CH1.xlsx store all the peaks in channel 1.

+### process_chromnav_batch.py (working)
+take the chroman files rearrangen them as dataframe and load into and existing database, in this case a table.

+### merge_calibration_curve.py
+Take a batch of chromnav files and merged the peak info with the concentration of each analites in each point.
+The scripts return an excel file where each sheet correspond to an analite.
+Then you can perform manaual analisis of the calibration curves.

 ## post_processing